-In May 2014, Chad reported that it has not produced and does not have any stockpiled cluster munitions, including for research and training.
+Chad has reported that it never produced cluster munitions and does not possess any stocks, including for research and training purposes.

-Chad is not known to have used or transferred cluster munitions, but French aircraft dropped cluster munitions on a Libyan airfield inside Chad at Wadi Doum during the 1986–1987 conflict.
-The Libyan air force also used RBK-series cluster bombs containing AO-1SCh and PTAB-2.5 submunitions.
+Chad is not known to have used or transferred cluster munitions.
+However, French aircraft dropped cluster munitions on a Libyan airfield inside Chad at Wadi Doum during the 1986–1987 conflict, while the Libyan air force also used RBK-series cluster bombs in Chad containing AO-1SCh and PTAB-2.5 submunitions.

 In 2013, government officials indicated that Chad was considering enacting legislation to enforce the convention’s provisions.
-CMC meeting with Gen. Abdel Aziz Izzo, Director, National Demining Center (Centre National de Déminage, CND), and Moussa Ali Soultani, Strategic Plan and Operations Advisor, CND, in Geneva, 16 April 2013.
+Cluster Munition Coalition (CMC) meeting with Gen. Abdel Aziz Izzo, Director, National Demining Center (Centre National de Déminage, CND), and Moussa Ali Soultani, Strategic Plan and Operations Advisor, CND, in Geneva, 16 April 2013.
 The ICRC provides assistance to Chad with respect to national implementation measures.
-Statement of ICRC, Lomé Regional Seminar on the Universalization of the Convention on Cluster Munitions, Lomé, Togo, 23 May 2013.
+Statement of the ICRC, Lomé Regional Seminar on the Universalization of the Convention on Cluster Munitions, Lomé, Togo, 23 May 2013.
 Notes by Action on Armed Violence (AOAV).

-As of 30 June 2017, it has not submitted the annual update due 30 April 2017.
-The initial report covers calendar year 2013, while the report provided in March 2016 is for calendar year 2015.
-Convention on Cluster Munitions Article 7 Report, 24 May 2014; and Convention on Cluster Munitions Article 7 Report, 5 March 2016.
+The annual updated report covers calendar year 2017, the report provided in March 2016 covers calendar year 2015, and the initial report covers calendar year 2013.
+Convention on Cluster Munitions Article 7 Report, 6 June 2018; Convention on Cluster Munitions Article 7 Report, 24 May 2014; and Convention on Cluster Munitions Article 7 Report, 5 March 2016.

 For details on Chad’s cluster munition policy and practice up to early 2009, see Human Rights Watch and Landmine Action, Banning Cluster Munitions: Government Policy and Practice (Ottawa: Mines Action Canada, May 2009), pp. 55–56.

-“Implementation of the Convention on Cluster Munitions,” UNGA Resolution 71/45, 5 December 2016.
-It voted in favor of a similar UNGA resolution on the convention in 2015.
-“Implementation of the Convention on Cluster Munitions,” UNGA Resolution 70/54, 7 December 2015.
+“Implementation of the Convention on Cluster Munitions,” UNGA Resolution 72/54, 4 December 2017.
+It voted in favor of previous UNGA resolutions promoting the convention in 2015 and 2016.

-During a Security Council debate in October 2014, Chad expressed concern that “the Ukrainian army and separatist forces are using cluster bombs in their confrontations in eastern Ukraine…Chad emphatically condemns the use of those weapons of mass destruction in violation of international treaties and calls for an immediate cessation of hostilities.”
+During a 2014 UN Security Council debate, Chad expressed concern that “the Ukrainian army and separatist forces are using cluster bombs in their confrontations in eastern Ukraine…Chad emphatically condemns the use of those weapons of mass destruction in violation of international treaties and calls for an immediate cessation of hostilities.”
 Statement of Chad, UN Security Council, 7287th meeting, 25 October 2014.